Aesop Rock: Early life and education

-Musical career
+Career

 1985–2001: New York City underground music scene

 As a youth, Bavitz and his family would usually commute to New York City.
 This had a great impact on him and the way he viewed the hip hop culture.
 Bavitz began rapping in the early 1990s.
 He cites Public Enemy, BDP, KMD, and Run DMC as early influences.
 Bavitz also listened to rock acts such as Dead Kennedys, Fugazi, and Ministry; he was introduced to these groups by his older brother Chris.
 Bavitz started to play the piano and bass at an early age and eventually acquired a sampler.

-While attending college, Bavitz initially recorded and released two self-financed efforts, Music for Earthworms (1997), a full-length featuring underground artist Percee P on two tracks.
+While attending college, Bavitz initially recorded and released two self-financed efforts.
+The first was Music for Earthworms (1997), a full-length album featuring underground artist Percee P on two tracks.
 Bavitz also released a music video for "Abandon All Hope", which was one of the tracks on the CD.
 The album sold over 300 copies, largely from a grassroots internet-based promotion at his website AesopRock.com and then-popular web portal, MP3.com.
-With the money he made from his previous release, he then released his Appleseed EP in 1999 which received critical acclaim in the underground hip-hop circuit.
-His early records were mostly produced by his long-time friend Blockhead and underground producer Dub-L.
+Music for Earthworms was mostly produced by his long-time friend Blockhead and underground producer Dub-L.

-After his breakthrough success in the underground hip hop and indie rap community, he was eventually noticed by the Mush label and obtained his first record deal in 1999, just a year after he graduated from college.
-Aesop released his first major album, Float (2000), with guest appearances from Vast Aire, Slug, and Dose One.
+Aesop followed Music for Earthworms with the 1999 EP Appleseed, which featured a guest appearance by the rapper Doseone.
+At the time, Doseone was working in A&R at Mush Records, and after the release of Appleseed he arranged a one-album Mush contract for Aesop.
+This contract resulted in Aesop's first major album, Float (2000), with guest appearances from Vast Aire, Slug, and Dose One.
 Production was split between Blockhead and Aesop himself, with one track by Omega One.
 During this time, Aesop worked at a photography gallery.
 In August 2001, Bavitz had a nervous breakdown.
 The song "One of Four" on his Daylight EP documents his struggles.